 You are invited to a new exhibition of Pittsburgh Scenes.
 The Pittsburgh Center for the Arts is hosting an exhibition and celebration of my work.
 It opens August 5th from 1-4 pm.
+The exhibition runs through August 26th.
 The PCA also will be recognizing my contribution to the Pittsburgh artistic scene with food, music and a special program.
-I'll also be releasing a special edition set of note cards from the 90 Neighborhood collection.
-This event [...]
+I'll also be releasing a special edition set of note cards from [...]

 I'll be giving a free presentation at the Millvale Community Library this coming Sat. at 1 pm.
 That's May 19, 2018.
 I'll also be signing books.
 Please come by.